Prince William and Kate Middleton to attend the 2023 Earthshot Prize in Singapore

 Earthshot Prize 2023 in Singapore

-This year marks the first time the Earthshot Prize is being held in Southeast Asia.
+The year 2023 will mark the first time the Earthshot Prize is being held in Southeast Asia.
 It is also the first time that the award show will be accompanied by a series of events comprising Earthshot Week.

 The five winners of this year’s edition will receive GBP 1 million (approximately USD 1.25 million or SGD 1.7 million).
 It is aimed to act as a propeller to further their innovations and ideas, and implement them at a larger scale.